-Top 10 Best Gigging Bass Amps Under $1,000 2017
+10 Best Bass Amps for Gigging: Your Buyer’s Guide (2018)

-We previously discussed gigging guitar amps under $1,000, highlighting stage-ready models that won’t break the bank.
-All but one of those took the form of a combo amp and ranged from around 20 to 200 total watts.

-Mid-focused instruments are easy to amplify with those general specs, and sound great mic’d up for house sound.
+Mid-focused instruments are easy to amplify and sound great mic’d up for house sound.
 The equation is a little different when looking at rigs for bass, however.
 In order to generate the kind of power needed for most gigs, you’re looking at getting a head-cab combination.
 True, some people go the DI route only these days, but in order to move some air on stage, a full rig is the way to go.

 Since the power requirements are so much greater, the type of amp — each organized into a Class — necessarily must change.
 The vast majority of guitar amps are Class AB, though you’ll occasionally see Class A among the ranks of the boutique and handwired.
 As a general rule, you can get by with fewer watts in a Class A amp than Class AB and still cut through the mix.
 (There are many factors to be weighed, of course.
 For more on this, you can read about the classes here.)

 When it comes to modern bass amp design, Class D has become the go-to answer.
 Because Class D amps can, in theory, reach 100 percent efficiency, they’re capable of producing far more power than other types.
 Modern design approaches mean that the tonal quality — not to mention size and price — is improving, as well.
-(If you really want to get in the weeds on that point, go here.)
 In fact, some of the mini guitar amp heads in this post use Class D power amp stages to wring stage-ready volumes out of incredibly small packages.

 As a guitarist, I’ve played many guitar amps in my day, so I’m very comfortable with the requirements for those rigs.
 And like any good guitarist, I have a bass of my own, so I’ve even experienced my fair share of small bass combos.
 When it comes to earth-shaking low-end power, though, that’s not really my arena.
 Oh, I understand the tech perfectly well, but my actual experience is limited.

-Note: Update: A few commenters have made some excellent points about units that could have been mentioned here.
-Certainly everyone has their opinion as to what qualifies as the best, so if nothing on this list will work for you, consider this short list of honorable mentions.
-There are a lot of great amp options out there; being spoiled for choice is a good thing!